SDA-SE/sda-dropwizard-commons/sda-commons-server-testing/README.md

 }
 ```

-There is also a `GoldenFileAssertions.assertThatYaml(...)` variant that interprets the content as YAML
+There is also a `assertThat(...).hasYamlContentAndUpdateGolden(...)` variant that interprets the content as
-or JSON and ignores the order of keys.
+YAML or JSON and ignores the order of keys.
+If possible, prefer the other variant since the written
+content should always be reproducible.
+Note that the [AsyncAPI](../sda-commons-shared-asyncapi) and
+[OpenAPI](../sda-commons-server-openapi) generations export reproducible content.

 ## Provided Rules